ygree/akka-persistence-couchbase/README.md

 Current state:

-*Write Journal* implemented with minor details in progress, should work but not production ready *Snapshot Store* POC implementation in place, not hardened, expect changes *Read Journal*  implemented with minor details in progress, should work but not production ready *Lagom support* POC implementation in place, not hardened, expect changes
+*Write Journal* implemented with minor details in progress, should work but not production ready *Snapshot Store* should work but not production ready *Read Journal* implemented with minor details in progress, should work but not production ready *Lagom support* should work but not production ready

 ### Caveats